-Choosing paint colors is probably the number#1 challenge faced by people looking to paint their homes.
+Choosing paint colors is probably the number#1 challenge faced by people looking to paint their homes, both inside and out.
 There are so many choices and so many opinions about what looks good that it often leads to indecision and second guessing.
-Colour issues are important because they affect how an entire room feels.
-All this is why the better you are at choosing house paint colours, the better your house will be.
+Colour issues are important because they affect how an entire room feels, and this can make people passionate about their unique preferences, and their opposition to other preferences.
+All this is why the better you are at choosing house paint colours, the better your house (and home life) will be.

 Paint colors are all about emotion.
 Feeling good is, in fact, the main reason people paint in the first place.
 Shade, saturation, value and colour temperature all work together to set the tone for any space.
 The thing is, almost no one has anything more than the most primitive understanding of colour.
 The last time most of us had any formal colour education was probably back in kindergarten when we were learning what names different colours have.
 A child’s understanding of colour isn’t enough to support the decisions that an adult needs to make before painting, and this is one reason there’s so much frustration, indecision and bad colour choices in the world.